Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities: Approach

-We design a very simple prompt (shown in Listing~\ref{lst:promptformatbasic}) with the goal of understanding if the model can take a target code snippet as input and detect if it is vulnerable and determine the correct CWE as well.
-We refer to it as the \generic prompt in this study.
-The prompt begins with the message ``Is the following code snippet prone to any security vulnerability?'' followed by the code snippet.
+We design a very simple prompt (shown in Listing 4 in the Appendix) to test if the model can take a target code snippet as input and detect if it is vulnerable and determine the correct CWE as well.\Comment{We refer to it as the \generic prompt in this study.} The prompt begins with the message ``\emph{Is the following code snippet prone to any security vulnerability?}'' followed by the code snippet.

-The \cwespecificstr is presented in Listing~\ref{lst:promptformatcwespecific}.
-This prompt is similar to the \generic prompt except that it asks the model to predict if the given code snippet is vulnerable to a specific target CWE (and hence the user prompt starts with ``Is the following code snippet prone to <CWE>?'' followed by the code snippet).
-The \lstinline{<CWE>} placeholder here contains both the ID of the CWE and the name.
-So for CWE-22, the user prompt would start with ``Is the following code snippet prone to CWE-22 (Improper Limitation of a Pathname to a Restricted Directory (`Path Traversal'))?'' followed by the target code snippet.
+The \cwespecificstr is presented in Listing 5 in the Appendix.
+This prompt is similar to the \generic prompt except that it asks the model to predict if the given code snippet is vulnerable to a specific target CWE.
+Hence, the user prompt starts with ``\emph{Is the following code snippet prone to $<$CWE$>$?}'' followed by the code snippet.\Comment{Same for other strings that are part of prompts.} For instance, for CWE-476, the user prompt would start with ``\emph{Is the following code snippet prone to CWE-476 (NULL Pointer Dereference)?}'' followed by the target code snippet.

-Besides the change in vulnerability granularity explored in the previous two prompt designs, we were interested in studying whether providing specific guidelines about code analysis can help the model reason about code better and hence make better predictions.
 Dataflow analysis is used by several static analysis tools to infer if there exists an unsanitized path from a source to a target node.
-Inspired by this, we designed the \df prompt shown in Listing~\ref{lst:promptformatdf} that prompts the model to simulate a source-sink-sanitizer-based dataflow analysis on the target code snippet before predicting if it is vulnerable.
+Further, prior literature has shown step-by-step instructions can often elicit better reasoning from LLMs~\cite{Wei2022ChainOT}.
+Motivated by these observations, we designed the \df prompt (shown in Listing 6 in Appendix) that prompts the model to simulate a source-sink-sanitizer-based dataflow analysis on the target code snippet before predicting if it is vulnerable.
+Naturally, this prompt is costlier since it generates more tokens than the other prompts.
+We provide the full prompts in Appendix B.

-The final dimension we explore is whether the model is capable of correcting any flawed reasoning chains in its analysis.
-We leverage the chat modality of LLMs to interact with the model after it presents its initial response using the \df prompt.
-We append the response from the model to the \df prompt and add an additional user prompt ``Is this analysis correct?''.
-We also include the response format instructions again to ensure that the next response from the model is in a format that can be parsed.
-We term this additional check ``Self Reflection'' following prior works that investigate whether LLMs like GPT-4 can self-correct.
-The prompt is presented in Listing~\ref{lst:promptformatdfsr} and is referred to as the \dfsr prompt in the study.